-Now let’s get to the best things to do in Salta and all the insider logistical tips I’ve picked up from my trips!
+So, let’s get to it.
+Here are the best things to do in Salta and all the insider logistical tips I’ve picked up over the years.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.